-Doping Authority Netherlands was actively involved in 2021 in the international doping policy.
+Doping Authority Netherlands was actively involved in 2022 in the international anti-doping policy.
 The international activities of Doping Authority Netherlands have several aims: Doping Authority Netherlands wishes to collect current knowledge, influence international anti-doping policy, promote Dutch anti-doping policy and strengthen international collaboration.

 Education Standing Committee